Space Workforce Forum

 The Space Workforce Forum is a structured, facilitated listening event organized by the Office of Space Commerce (OSC), Policy, Advocacy & International Division (PAID), as part of the Commercial Space Policy & Industry Strategy programming.

-Phase 1 is designed to establish a shared state of awareness across the space ecosystem by combining structured listening with curated workforce perspectives.
-This phase is intentionally accessible and inclusive, enabling broad situational understanding of workforce considerations shaping the space sector.
+Phase 1, held in April/May 2026, was designed to establish a shared state of awareness across the space ecosystem by combining structured listening with curated workforce perspectives.
+This phase was intentionally accessible and inclusive, enabling broad situational understanding of workforce considerations shaping the space sector.

 No policy decisions or commitments will be made or implied during the forum.
 All inputs are aggregated and non-attributable.
 What you share here doesn’t stop here – forum outputs will directly inform policy development, publishable workforce intelligence artifacts, NAICS classification input, and active ISO standards development initiatives.
 The Office of Space Commerce is committed to using this intelligence to identify opportunities to streamline regulation, reduce barriers, and advance a policy environment where U.S. commercial space can compete and innovate without unnecessary friction.